Misfit-138/Sauengard/README.md

 ```
 ## License

-- This source code is licensed under the MIT-style license found in the
+This source code is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0
-LICENSE file in the root directory of this source tree.
+International Public License found in the LICENSE file in the root directory of this source tree.

-- Copyright © 2022 Jules Pitsker
+Copyright © 2022 Jules Pitsker

-- pitsker@proton.me
+pitsker@proton.me